Amica Renters Insurance Review

 Determine How Much Coverage You Need From Amica

-Figure out how much renters insurance makes sense by listing your belongings and estimating what it would cost to replace them today.
-Adding up furniture, electronics, clothing and personal items helps you set a coverage limit that fits your situation without paying for coverage you do not need.
+Start by listing your belongings and estimating what it would cost to replace them today.
+Add up furniture, electronics, clothing and personal items to set a coverage limit that fits your situation without paying for more than you need.

 2. 2